-- We conducted our RCOI to determine in-scope suppliers (Supplier Group). - We surveyed the suppliers in our Supplier Group. - We reviewed and analyzed submitted CMRTs for consistency and for risk areas. - We reviewed and analyzed submitted CMRT's for completeness, consistency and for identification of smelters and refiners sourcing Conflict Minerals from the Covered Countries.
+- We surveyed the suppliers in our Supplier Group. - We reviewed and analyzed submitted CMRTs for consistency and for risk areas. - We reviewed and analyzed submitted CMRT's for completeness, consistency and for identification of smelters and refiners sourcing Conflict Minerals from the Covered Countries.